Reclamation of Specified Land

 Reclamation security is required under Alberta's Environmental Protection and Enhancement Act (EPEA) and the Conservation and Reclamation Regulation.

 Security funds are collected from operators who hold an EPEA approval under the Activities Designation Regulation, unless exempted in the Conservation and Reclamation Regulation.

 Security must be provided before any new approval is issued.
 When an approval is amended or a change to the amount of security is required, security must be provided within 30 days of a request by the director (i.e., the AER).

 The amount of security must cover the cost of reclamation in case the operator is unable to complete reclamation on the site.
 Security can be submitted in cash, bonds, or letters of credit.
 Interest on security submitted as cash is paid to the operator.

 Security is returned to the operator when the site is reclaimed and a reclamation certificate is issued.
 Part of the security may be returned when part of the site is reclaimed and the remaining security is sufficient to complete the outstanding reclamation.

-Security may be forfeited if an operator fails to meet reclamation obligations; in which case the funds are used by the AER to reclaim the site.
+Security will be forfeited if an operator fails to meet reclamationreclamation obligations, in which case, the AER uses the funds to reclaim the site.
 If these funds are insufficient to cover the cost of reclamation, the AER can complete the reclamation work and collect the additional money from the operator.